-This mode simplifies operation and source selection.
-Using the ADI-2 Pro as a typical HiFi DAC becomes a breeze:
+DAC simplifies operation and source selection when the ADI-2 Pro is used like a typical HiFi DAC:

-- Simple 2 channel stereo operation - > Easiest switching between the sources to be monitored, like USB and SPDIF
+- Simple 2 channel stereo operation - Easiest switching between the sources to be monitored, like USB and SPDIF

 In this mode the source selection of Main Out 1/2 also defines the clock source of the unit.
-Changing SPDIF/AES the ADI-2 Pro will automatically sync to SPDIF/AES input signal, this working in clock mode slave.
+Changing SPDIF/AES the ADI-2 Pro will automatically sync to SPDIF/AES input signal, thus working in clock mode slave.
 When switching to USB the unit operates in clock mode master (USB asynchronous).

-In mode DAC the AD conversion always uses the last set sample rate of USB.
+The AD conversion always uses the last set sample rate of USB.
 Phones Out 3/4 always monitor the same source signal as Main Out 1/2, but still have fully independent settings (Vol, EQ etc).